scipy-conference/scipy_proceedings/papers/cory_quammen/cory_quammen.rst

 Arbitrarily complex Python scripts can be executed to generate the filter's output.
-The following example moves points in an input ``vtkPointSet`` along the surface normal if a point array with the name "Normals" is defined.
+The following example moves points in an input ``vtkPointSet`` along normals associated with the points if available.

 .. code-block:: python